renu12345678/tv-showsapp/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />

 ### npm run test -- --coverage --watchAll=false

-    Covergae Report for all the testcase
+Coverage Report for all the testcases.

 ### `npm run build`